alvinr/data-modeling/redis/faceting/README.md

 ```

 ## Summary
 As can be seen, faceting is a powerful pattern that enables complex query patterns to executed in an efficient way with a key­-value store.
 With any denormalization, there is always the cost of propagating the changes to the denormalized data.
-The tradeoff is always the frequency of changes versus the query flexibility that your application needs.
+The trade-off is always the frequency of changes versus the query flexibility that your application needs.
 In the next article, we will discuss how to model queues and state machines [queues and state machines](../state_machines/README.md).